 Yet Modern Family has always walked a razor-thin line, of having its characters aware that they’re being filmed, yet never overindulging in the conceit, such as by having them turn to the camera mid-scene to comment on the action within that scene.
 A character, though, would often do so during an abrupt cutaway to their sofa interview, quickly followed by a return to the scene.
 To me, this is sitcom bliss.

 In addition, each episode along the way has included a generous helping of throwaway lines, word-play, bits of business going on in the background (if you’re watching carefully), sight gags that often go without comment, and, again, those all-telling looks to the camera.
-And, it should be mentioned, the show hasn’t been afraid to toss in an occasional, clever, if somewhat politically-incorrect line or gag (Hallelujah!) without Western Civilization crumbling to the ground.
+And, it should be mentioned, the show hasn’t been afraid to toss in an occasional clever if somewhat politically-incorrect line or gag (Hallelujah!) without Western Civilization crumbling to the ground.
 The creative team has obviously always preferred to think of viewers as being mature enough to get a joke without launching a boycott campaign in response.

 Most importantly, of course, has been the development of the characters as real people, with their own strengths, weaknesses, insecurities, and neuroses that have made them so endearing to us.
 Many of the most energetic episodes have been those involving the entire family gathering together, whether for their weekly dinner at Jay and Gloria’s, a school recital or sporting event, a birthday party gone terribly awry, or other occasions, big and small.
 As a grumpy Jay once growled, “Geez, the Kennedy’s don’t get together as often as we do!”

 Dedicated fans of the show have seen the generation of kids grow into young adults, the arrival of Jay and Gloria’s son Joe, and that of Haley & Dylan’s twins, Poppy and George.
 We’ve seen family members experience various modes of employment, a number of business ventures (successful and otherwise),relationships with significant others, as well as mourning the passing of a few recurring characters.
 The show has managed to strike an amazing balance between ending episodes with moments of sincere family warmth, and those that decide to toss in a closing dose of irony, or even cynicism.
-During rare moments when we fear it might venture a wee bit too far into sentimentality, it could abruptly yank us back with a sight gag or line of dialogue, as if to say, “no, not this time!”
+During rare moments when we fear a storyline might venture a wee bit too far into sentimentality, it would abruptly yank us back with a sight gag or line of dialogue, as if to say, “no, not this time.”

 We’ve shared holidays with the Pritchett/Dunphys (including memorable Halloweens, Thanksgivings, and Christmases), high school graduations, even a few health scares, as well as family vacations spanning the globe from a Wyoming dude ranch to Hawaii, Australia, Las Vegas, New York, and Paris.

-Then there are the assorted friends, neighbors, in-laws, and ex-spouses who have made periodic but memorable appearances in the Pritchett/Dunphy universe: Haley’s first boyfriend and eventual husband Dylan — slow-witted, but earnest and devoted; Mitch and Cam’s flamboyant, wedding planner friend Pepper (played by Nathan Lane, who earned three Emmy nominations for his role); the couple’s promiscuous party girl friend Sal (Elizabeth Banks); Phil’s obnoxious real estate nemesis Gil Thorpe (Rob Riggle); Andy (Adam DeVine), Jay and Gloria’s “manny” for baby Joe — and one-time love interest for Haley; the Dunphy’s crotchety old neighbor Walt, (Philip Baker Hall) with whom Luke developed an unlikely friendship; Jay’s New Age ex-wife Dede (Shelley Long), with her history of wreaking havoc at family gatherings; Gloria’s suave but hedonistic ex-husband Javier (Benjamin Bratt); Phil’s happy-go-lucky, pun-loving father Frank (Fred Willard); Cam’s Missouri farm family…and that’s only a partial list.
+Then there are the assorted friends, neighbors, in-laws, and ex-spouses who have made periodic but memorable appearances in the Pritchett/Dunphy universe: Haley’s first boyfriend and eventual husband Dylan — slow-witted, but earnest and devoted; Mitch and Cam’s flamboyant, wedding planner friend Pepper (played by Nathan Lane, who earned three Emmy nominations for his role); the couple’s promiscuous party girl friend Sal (Elizabeth Banks); Phil’s obnoxious real estate nemesis Gil Thorpe (Rob Riggle); Andy (Adam DeVine)serving as Jay and Gloria’s “manny” for baby Joe — and one-time love interest for Haley; the Dunphy’s crotchety old neighbor Walt, (Philip Baker Hall) with whom Luke developed an unlikely friendship; Jay’s New Age ex-wife Dede (Shelley Long), with her history of wreaking havoc at family gatherings; Gloria’s suave but hedonistic ex-husband Javier (Benjamin Bratt); Phil’s happy-go-lucky, pun-loving father Frank (Fred Willard); Cam’s Missouri farm family…and that’s only a partial list.

 We’ve also seen Phil and Claire renew their own vows to cap off the Hawaii episode, in a surprise ceremony Phil hastily arranged to ease Claire’s regrets over their quick, pregnancy-inspired civil ceremony two decades earlier.
 It’s worth mentioning that the more ambitious vacation episodes managed to capture the atmosphere of the locales, while giving all of the characters screen time for their individual adventures, without the need of 2-part or 3-part storylines spanning as many weeks, as some sitcoms have done in the past.
 Sometimes, less is more.